JCMais/node-libcurl/README.md

  available for:
 * node.js: Latest two versions on active LTS (see https://github.com/nodejs/Release)
 * electron v5, v4 and v3
-* nw.js (node-webkit): Latest version
+* nw.js (node-webkit): Latest two versions
 and on the following platforms:
 * Linux 64 bits
 * Mac OS X 64 bits
 * Windows 32 and 64 bits

-Just installing via `yarn add node-libcurl` or `npm install node-libcurl` should download a prebuilt binary and no compilation will be needed.
-However if you trying to install on `nw.js` or `electron` you will need to pass addition arguments, check their corresponding section on building from source (you just don't need to pass the `build-from-source` arg).
+Installing via `yarn add node-libcurl` or `npm install node-libcurl` should download a prebuilt binary and no compilation will be needed.
+However if you trying to install on `nw.js` or `electron` additional steps will be required, check their corresponding section on building from source.

 The prebuilt binary is statically built with the following library versions, features and protocols:
 ```